qbart/CORBA-java-idl-iconfinder-api-experiment/README.md

 CORBA-java-idl-iconfinder-api-experiment
 ========================================

-Experimenting with CORBA and Java - iconfinder api integration
+Integration with iconfinder.com (my favourite site with icons) using CORBA and Java

+To make it work replace api key with the one you've obtained from iconfinder.com

+	public final String api_key = "PUT-YOUR-API-KEY-HERE";